Abstract

 the QC … repeatedly tried to persuade the neurosurgeons … to state that one must be more safe wearing a helmet than would be the case if one were not.
 All three refused to do so, claiming that they had seen severe brain damage and fatal injury both with and without cycle helmets“

-Instead of improving the helmet standard based on the safety recommendations from its own research, the government degraded Australia”s helmet standard to accommodate a type of helmet providing questionable protection while increasing the risk of debilitative brain injury.
-This compromised safety.
-Although the standard was degraded, the Department of Transport advised its minister that it was being upgraded and would result in improved helmets.
+Although the standard was degraded, the Department of Transport misled its minister that it was being upgraded and would result in improved helmets.

 “The incidence of bicycle helmet use has not yet reached a sufficiently high level anywhere in the world for a scientific examination of helmet effectiveness in injury reduction to be undertaken.”